IHE/RAD.IRA/input/pagecontent/volume-1.md

 When launched, the first thing that the Report Creator does as a Synchronizing Application is to subscribe to the reporting session.
 The information about the Hub and the session is provided by the Image Display during launch.

 Furthermore, the Report Creator queries the Hub to get the current context to ensure it has the latest context and content.
-Since the reporting session has just begun, and the Image Display has not yet initiated any report context, the result of the query will be empty.
+Since the reporting session has just begun, and the Image Display has not yet opened any report context, the result of the query will be empty.

 <div>
 {%include step1-open-reporting-session.svg%}